simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 If you want to take a step forward and create a custom CPU power profile, follow these steps:

 1. Launch Terminal.app
-1. Copy the following command, paste it into the Terminal window, then press the ENTER key in the same Terminal window
+1. Copy the following script, paste it into the Terminal window, then press ENTER
    ```bash
    bash -c "$(curl -fsSL https://raw.githubusercontent.com/stevezhengshiqi/one-key-cpufriend/master/one-key-cpufriend.sh)"
    ```
+1. When asked, select preferred values (I use `08` for TDP Down and `80` for Balanced Performance)
 1. Copy `CPUFriend.kext` and `CPUFriendDataProvider.kext` from desktop to `/OC/Kexts/`
    ```bash
    cp ~/Desktop/{CPUFriend,CPUFriendDataProvider}.kext /OC/Kexts/